GWCustom/bfabric-web-apps/docs/installation.md

 Ensure the file is saved in the specified path and accessible by the application.

-If you encounter any issues, refer to the [bfabricPy documentation](https://fgcz.github.io/bfabricPy/) for further guidance.
+As mentioned above, if you encounter any issues, please refer to the [bfabricPy documentation](https://fgcz.github.io/bfabricPy/) for further guidance.

 ---

-## 7. Run the Application
+## 6. Run the Application

 Start the development server by running: